 University of Helsinki, City Center Campus

-This course is designed for BA, MA and doctoral students.
-It is intended for students who can tie in bioethics with their primary field of study such as philosophy, theology, ethics, medicine, biosciences, law or adjacent fields.
+Introduction to Bioethics is designed for BA, MA and doctoral students who can tie in bioethics with their primary field of study, such as philosophy, theology, ethics, medicine, biosciences, law or adjacent fields.